RaphaelBecker/pv_simulator_challenge/README.md

 Fundamentals: https://www.rabbitmq.com/tutorials/amqp-concepts.html
  * Routing key and binding key: Exchange is bound via routing key to a queue
  * Exchange type Topic: Queue receives messages from exchange if routing keys partially match binding key
- * Exchange type Fanout: If a queue is bound to a exchange, it will receive the message regardless of any key
+ * Exchange type Fanout: If a queue is bound to an exchange, it will receive the message regardless of any key
- * Exchange type Header: Allows rout messages based on header values
+ * Exchange type Header: Allows route messages based on header values

 ### What I have done
  * Kick start from: https://www.rabbitmq.com/tutorials/tutorial-three-python.html
- * Using a Docker as a dev container, because this app will be testet on a debian based OS
+ * Using a Docker as a dev container, because this app will be tested on a debian based OS
    * Example by: https://jolthgs.wordpress.com/2019/09/25/create-a-debian-container-in-docker-for-development/
      * Open cmd: ```docker pull debian:10-slim```
      * List running containers: ```docker ps -a```